 Small Sadleir Banner

-Explore a family tree with the Sadleirs described above linked back to Henry Sadleir, b.
+Explore a family tree with the Sadleirs, described above, linked back to Henry Sadleir, b.
 1480, father of Ralph.

 To explore the Sadleirs further on the web, try Colin Salter's Tall Tales from the Trees.
 I am indebted to his site and The Sadleir Web, now sadly disappeared, for information on the family.